 The communist Republic of Cuba has one of the least developed yacht charter industries in the Caribbean.
-For you that means you can avoid the plastic holiday resorts and instead enjoy the culture and buzz of a country that refuses to conform to the demands of capitalism and its large neighbour the USA.
+That means you can dodge the crowds and enjoy a more authentic vacation.

-Scuba diving and snorkelling are pastimes you will have plenty of time to enjoy on a Cuba yacht charter.
-The coral reefs are protected for the most part and you will encounter a wide array of marine life.
-There are some animals that you may wish to see but not get too close to such as the saltwater crocodiles, though these tend to hang out well away from where people swim.
+You can enjoy some fabulous scuba diving and snorkelling on a Cuba yacht charter.
+The coral reefs are protected and you will encounter a wide array of marine life.
 Miles of totally untouched white sandy beaches round this off as a perfect escape from the realities of home.

 On a skippered or crewed yacht charter you need no sailing qualifications for a Cuba sailing holiday.
 Those on a bareboat charter need to be aware of some differences to sailing elsewhere on the Caribbean Sea.

 Night sailing is forbidden on a boat rental.
-This is due to the poorly charted coral heads inshore that can catch you unawares even in the daytime - in day sailing you need to keep an eye on the depth sounder at all times.
+This is due to the poorly charted coral heads inshore that can catch you out even in the daytime, when sailing during the day you need to keep an eye on the depth sounder at all times.

 You can moor off a beach for lunch and enjoy the coastline.
 Just be aware of areas that are designated 'military zones' on the charts as you don't want to annoy the authorities.
 The Bay of Pigs is a classic example where you shouldn't even try to land.